rwanrooy/PowerHue/README.md

-# **PowerHue - Power-Driven Light Color Change Automation**

-PowerHue changes the color of lights based on power values from a sensor, such as the current power level from a [**Smart Meter Gateway**](https://smartgateways.nl/en/read-out-smart-meter-p1-dsmr/) from [**Smart Gateways**](https://smartgateways.nl/en/) or the real-time energy production of solar panels.
-The light color smoothly transitions between colors based on the power values, providing a visual indication of power consumption or generation.
-The color starts from **green** when power is low, gradually transitions to **blue**, and shifts to **red** as power consumption or generation reaches its maximum.
+# **PowerHue**
+**Home Assistant Automation Blueprint for Dynamic Light Color Changes**

+PowerHue is a versatile Home Assistant automation blueprint that lets you easily change the color of your lights based on sensor values such as power usage, solar production, temperature, or other variables.
+Whether you're looking to **change LED colour based on sensor value**, **change light color based on temperature**, or define **color values for lights using variables**, this blueprint makes it simple and effective.

+Lights can automatically transition between colors, starting with **green** for low values, **blue** for moderate levels, and **red** for high values.
+This is perfect for visually tracking data such as power consumption from a [**Smart Meter Gateway**](https://smartgateways.nl/en) from [**Smart Gateways**](https://smartgateways.nl/en/), energy production from solar panels, or temperature readings.

+This Home Assistant automation also allows you to **set RGB light colors based on sensor value**, providing dynamic lighting control that responds to real-time data.
+Use it to create practical setups, like turning lights green when solar production is optimal, red when power usage is high, or blue during cold weather.

+While PowerHue is primarily designed for use with power usage data, it can be connected to virtually any sensor in Home Assistant, offering endless customization possibilities.
+Whether you're trying to **automate changing light color**, **help with RGB LED color based on temperature**, or explore **changing lamp color based on a variable**, PowerHue offers a flexible and intuitive solution for your smart lighting needs in Home Assistant.

 <p align="center">
   <a href="https://smartgateways.nl/en/" target="_blank">